-Note: Section 12F of the Act provides that strict liability applies to each physical element of each offence under the Act, unless otherwise stated.
-The reference in section 12F of the
+Section 12F of the Act provides that strict liability applies to each physical element of each offence under the Act, unless otherwise stated.
+The reference in section 12F of the Act includes these Regulations.

 (3) An asbestos removalist must ensure that a sealed container referred to in subregulation (2) is decontaminated and labelled in accordance with the GHS to indicate the presence of asbestos before being removed from the asbestos removal area.